 For juveniles, detention usually isn’t an issue unless one of several conditions applies:

 - The juvenile doesn’t have a parent or guardian or doesn’t receive adequate supervision and care from a parent or guardian.

 - The juvenile is a flight risk – he or she is likely to either leave or be taken from the jurisdiction.

 - The juvenile is a danger to self or others.

 A child defendant faces a hearing in two parts.
 It begins with the adjudication phase in which a jury must decide unanimously that the charges against him or her are true (true or not true as opposed to guilty and not guilty in the adult system).
 Your child may avoid adjudication by entering a stipulation, which is the equivalent of an adult guilty plea.
 This will take his or her case directly to disposition – or the sentencing phase in which the judge presiding over the case will determine the appropriate punishment.
 Said punishment is intended to instruct and to promote positive change in the child.

 If Your Child’s Been Charged with Juvenile Theft, Contact Our Office Today

 If your child is facing theft charges, it’s a serious matter with serious potential consequences, and you need an experienced juvenile crimes lawyer on your side.
-Attorney J. Michael Price II in Dallas has the skill, compassion, and commitment to fight for your child’s rights and for the most positive resolution of his or her case.
+Attorney J. Michael Price II in Plano has the skill, compassion, and commitment to fight for your child’s rights and for the most positive resolution of his or her case.
 Mr. Price exclusively defends the accused, so please contact or call us at 214-765-8000 today.